Overview of JPNIC

 JPNIC's assigning policy is roughly summarized as follows:

 2.2. one domain name per organization,

 For the principles 2.2 and 2.3, analogous policy may not be found in the InterNIC's com domains.
 JPNIC thinks these principles play important roles in reducing possible conflicts of domain names, and prevent trading domain names, which JPNIC thinks adds little to the development of the Internet.

 "ED" is the newest functional type, which we started assigning this past February.
 This second level is for pupils and JPNIC has slightly modified "first come first serve" policy for this second level.
 That is, we created a pre-assigned domain name list for all 42,000 schools in Japan, and asked each school whether it was satisfied with the domain name JPNIC pre-assigned.
 JPNIC set the reviewing period until the end of this March, in which each school may demand to change their pre-assigned domain name.
 This is a strategy JPNIC took this time to avoid scrambling of a domain name by several schools which have the same name in different regions.

 Another important issue related to domain name business is the so-called "dispute policy".
 I have given a speech on this very issue at the APTLD meeting on March 1st.
 If you would like to see the text of this speech, please see

 3. IP addresses and AS numbers

 JPNIC allocates blocks of IP addresses to member ISPs, and they assign the necessary amount of addresses to users.
-This procedure is now based on an Internet draft RFC 2050.
-As is well known, explosion of RIPs is an essential problem on the Internet recently, therefore JPNIC is doing its best to promote a hierarchical assignment system of IP addresses mentioned by the RFC with the collaboration with APNIC.
+This procedure is now based on the Internet draft RFC 2050.
+As an explosion of RIPs has been is a critical problem on the Internet, JPNIC has been doing its best to promote a hierarchical assignment system of IP addresses mentioned by the RFC with the collaboration with APNIC.
 AS number assignment is also done with the collaboration with APNIC.